pablodig/secRecon-Secretory-Pathway-Reconstruction/README.md

 ### Contents

-1. **1.1 - Feature\_Extraction.ipynb**: This Jupyter notebook extracts relevant features from different databases and includes it into secRecon
+1. **1.1 - Feature\_Extraction.ipynb**: This Jupyter notebook performs ortholog mapping, extracts relevant features from different databases, and includes it into secRecon

 2. **1.2 - Functional\_Ontology\_Network.ipynb**: This notebook is responsible for constructing the **Functional Ontology Network**.
 It uses the processed gene and process data to build a network that describes relationships between genes based on their biological function and ontology.&#x20;